Hyundai NEXO review

 Hydrogen then powers the electric motor for much longer than most battery electric vehicles can manage, with the tank in the NEXO delivering around 400 miles of range in relaxed, everyday driving conditions.
 Hydrogen is also a very eco-friendly fuel.
 In fact, fuel-cell cars like the NEXO technically improve air quality, since they suck up air to mix with hydrogen in the fuel cells (causing a chemical reaction that produces electricity) and then emit nothing but water.

 However, there are huge problems for hydrogen to overcome before this can be deemed a realistic transport solution for the masses.
 The first is that there are only a handful of hydrogen filling stations in the UK currently – most of them scattered around London.
-Then there's the cost of the technology, which is so prodigious that the NEXO costs as much as a Porsche Cayenne e-Hybrid.
+Then there's the cost of the technology, which is so prodigious that the NEXO costs as much as a Porsche Cayenne e-Hybrid or Jaguar I-Pace.
 Which would you rather have?
 Yup, us too.

 To add to the NEXO's woes, hydrogen costs around £12 per kilogramme (the Hyundai can hold 6.5kg in its high-pressure, 10,000psi tanks), so bearing that 400-mile range in mind, it’s actually more expensive to fuel than an efficient diesel or petrol car.
 At least Londoners don't have to pay the Congestion Charge or ULEZ fee, given that the NEXO emits zero CO2 from its tailpipe, just like a battery electric vehicle.